instagibbs/bolts/02-peer-protocol.md

-Once the recipient of `commitment_signed_eltoo` checks the signatures and knows it has a valid new commitment transaction, it replies with its own `commitment_signed_eltoo` message to finalize the update.
+Once the recipient of `commitment_signed_eltoo` checks the signatures and knows it has a valid new commitment transaction, it replies with its own `commitment_signed_eltoo` message over the same transactions to finalize the update.

 1. type: 32772 (`commitment_signed_eltoo`)
 2. data: